Belarus Country Report

 The attraction of Belarus from an investment point of view is in its skilled workforce, proximity to the EU market, which allows for low transit costs, a well-developed transport infrastructure, and participation in the EEU.
 The main operational constraints are the large bureaucracy and the unpredictability of the government policy.
 The president controls the state administration tightly, and can use the state bureaucracy to cause problems for unwanted investors.
 But this tight control also means that investors are likely to experience fewer problems if a venture coincides with the president's economic priorities.
 Labour strikes, which began in August 2020 following the disputed presidential election, are currently affecting state-owned enterprises.

 Belarus does not face a significant threat from terrorist organisations.
 However, the country has suffered some attacks, including an April 2011 bomb attack on a metro station in central Minsk, which left 15 people dead and 203 injured.
 This attack was linked to previous attacks in Vicebsk in September 2005 and in Minsk in July 2008.
 Two men were executed for undertaking the plot.
 Beyond these incidents, the probability of a terrorist attack by an organised group is extremely small.
 There is, however, an elevated risk from individuals who participated in hostilities in Ukraine, Syria and Iraq and who could be in transit to third countries.

-The risk of war involving Belarus is small despite recent increases.
+The risk of war involving Belarus is moderate despite recent increases.
 While Belarus is a part of the CSTO with Russia and Kazakhstan, and its servicemen may be involved in operations of the CSTO collective forces, such as joint exercises, since early 2017 there have been growing Moscow-Minsk political and trade disputes.
 Small Russian military outposts are stationed in the country, and Moscow is interested in additional military installations, which could potentially be used against Ukraine.
 The defence ministry is also wary of a potential hybrid war threat from Moscow, similar to the annexation of Crimea as Russia increased its military presence along its Western borders.

 No vaccinations are required to enter the country.